Toomas633/Installlers/README.md

 ### Organizer features

 * Log file in the same dir called organizer.log (time stamp and operation) (editable in code)
 * Removes unwanted files
 * Moves certain files out of subfolders
 * Deletes empty folders
 * Default config for torrenting uses the .!qB extention for not deleting mid download files (check qbittorrent settings for enabling it)

 ### Running organizer

 * Download with `sudo wget https://raw.githubusercontent.com/Toomas633/Scripts/main/organizer.py` and place it into the folder you want it to search through (see example above)
-  * Run it in the backround while being in the same folder with `nohup python organizer.py`
+  * Run it in the backround while being in the same folder with `nohup python3 organizer.py`
-  * Or run it always after reboot with cron job by adding `0 * * * * python /'path to folder'/organizer.py` using `sudo crontab -e` and adding it to the end of the file
+  * Or run it always after reboot with cron job by adding `0 * * * * python3 /'path to folder'/organizer.py` using `sudo crontab -e` and adding it to the end of the file

 # Donate

 Monero: `8Ajf5M6meNpL9TaHuDRbXjAH31LcQ9ge5BEiwMZjLaoiMDZRxaVy19FgbP4tbUKpKoeq1kqCvjyaTdmCMQGhekWoQ2KgVeV`